 Many of you may be aware of the recent fight between our organization and the City of North Wildwood.
 Sadly, I have to report to you that the Mayor has won his politically motivated takeover of the Lighthouse.
 Our Friends group is no longer the steward of the historic building or gardens and has no legal right in regards to the property.

 For those of you that are members, some I have known for many years, I thank you.
 For those of you that have also supported us in this battle through letters to the State, by donations to our legal defense fund, by voicing your support, I thank you as well.
 We will be dissolving as an organization sometime this year.

 I am so sorry to pass on such heartbreaking news.
 We are still in litigation with the City but whatever the outcome of that action, it will not change the State’s decision in this matter.

 Click on underlining for

-Click here to view and get ordering information.
+Click here to view and get ordering info.